masikh/Masikh-Python-LDAP-Suite/README.md

 recursion!)
 It gives you the possibility to nest netgroups.
 This reduces the amount of netgroups needed to run you business.

+E.g. A netgroup 'users-sil' might contain all users allowed to login to hosts in the netgroup 'sil'.
+To allow these users to login to these host, one has to add the netgroup 'users-sil' to 'sil'.

 __Example usage:__

 ```bash